tibequadorian/HGJabba/README.md

 # HGJabba

-This is a simple Hunger Games Plugin for Minecraft Spigot Server.
+This is a functional and intuitive Hunger Games Plugin for your own Minecraft Spigot Server to play together with your friends without much effort.

 **Features:**
 - Players can only play when all players are online, else the game is paused
-- Completely variable teams with team names and colors
+- Completely variable teams with custom team names and colors
 - Sidebar scoreboard to display current game information
-- Intuitive commands to control the game
+- Simple commands to create the game
 - Unsuitable generated worlds (e.g. too much ocean) are discarded
-- Shrinking worldborder in overworld and nether
+- Configurable shrinking worldborder in overworld and nether
 - First-person spectator view for died players to watch their teammates
 - Free spectator view for died players whose team has been eliminated